UBC-Geography/computing-resources/high-performance-computing/README.md

     ...
     > q()
     Apptainer> exit
-    # Convert the sandbox container into a SIF container to be ran on the HPC cluster
+    # Convert the sandbox container into a SIF container to be transferred to the HPC cluster
     $ apptainer build rstudio.sif rstudio
     ```